cbassa/stvid/README.md

 This repository will primarily be used for development, and will rely, for the moment, on programs from the [sattools](https://github.com/cbassa/sattools) repository.

 ## Installation
 **stvid** handles requirements using pip.
 You can install requirements by running `pip install -r requirements.txt`.
 You should consider using a VirtualEnv to run stvid on a separate python virtual environment.
+You will also need to download the [Tycho 2 catalog](https://www.dropbox.com/s/isbq1wsmfr24zx5/tyc2.fits?dl=0).

 ## Configuration
 * Copy the `configuration.ini-dist` file to `configuration.ini`